The St. Cloud State University MBA program offers a broad-based business education that is designed to satisfy the following objectives:

 Maple Grove MBA Core Curriculum

 The following eleven courses (3-credits each) make up the program and are all taught at the Maple Grove site.
-For course descriptions, go to Course Outline.
+For course descriptions, go to the University Catalog.

 MBA 667 Organizational Behavior